Blac Chyna Sizzles In See-Through Dress On Instagram

 Blac Chyna posted a new Instagram update, and it was all about the little black dress.
-The ensemble she wore was anything but traditional, however, as it was shimmery, see-through, and skin-tight.
+The ensemble she wore was anything but traditional; it was shimmery, see-through, and skin-tight.
 The dress featured long sleeves, along with thin black horizontal stripes throughout.
 Plus, the dress had cut-outs on the side, which peeked through in the shot.

 Thanks to the sheer nature of the outfit, the model’s black bottoms were visible through the dress, along with her belly button.
-She posed with her right arm wrapped around her midriff, while she placed her let hand by her neck.
-She gave a smoldering look, and wore her hair down.
+She posed with her right arm wrapped around her midriff, while she placed her left hand by her neck.
+She gave a smoldering look and wore her hair down.
 She opted for a short, black wig with hair that flipped out at the bottom.
 Blac’s makeup included dark eyeliner on the lower and upper lids, along with shimmery eyeshadow.
 Her lips popped thanks to her glossy lipstick, which she complemented with dark lip liner.
-She appeared to go without any jewelry, and kept things simple.
+She appeared to go without any jewelry and kept things simple.

 The update has been liked over 93,000 times so far, with fans leaving their compliments in the comments section.